Winter Sparkles In Juneau

 Monday, January 14, 2019 8:00 AM by Laurie Craig, Forest Service, Retired

 In a landscape defined by dense towering spruce and hemlock forests, wide open spaces are rare.
 Residents with boats and kayaks escape the confines of trees.
-Climbers who reach above treeline find daylight, too.
+Climbers who reach above the treeline find daylight, too.
 But for the average Juneauite and visitor, we are normally sequestered in the forest.

 Until winter comes.
 Then lakes and wetlands freeze and a new opportunity of large flat expanses invite all types of exploration via skis, skates, sleds, snowshoes and ice-cleated boots.

 In winter months with about six hours of daylight, the most enticing place to explore is Mendenhall Glacier’s huge frozen lake.
 It’s easy to drive up to the lake’s edge, park the car, then head out.
-Since the publicizing of natural but temporary ice caves a few years ago, people have packed the lake’s snow into a one and a half mile meandering footpath to the glacier’s dynamic terminus.
+Since the publicizing of natural but temporary ice caves a few years ago, people have packed the lake’s snow into a one-and-a-half-mile meandering footpath to the glacier’s dynamic terminus.
 Lured by photos of otherworldly blue caverns beneath the glacier, people of all capabilities have made the pilgrimage in search of blue rooms made of ancient ice.

 In pursuit of the ice caves, people occasionally venture too close to the hidden hazards under the snow.
 No matter how cold the temperature gets, the lake is subject to harsh impacts that can shatter the frozen surface.
-Massive slabs of 200-year-old glacier ice drop off the Mendenhall Glacier unpredictably and crush the lake ice, turning it instantly to icy water.
+Massive slabs of 200-year-old glacier ice drop off the Mendenhall Glacier unpredictably and crush the lake ice, turning it instantly into icy water.
 Landslides spill down the steep mountain slopes and crush the lake’s ice into pieces suitable for Sno-Cones.
 The abrupt crash reverberates under the ice to break up lake surface ice a half mile and more away.
 The intact segments of the lake ice ripple like rubber beneath feet.
 These events have been witnessed.
 Fortunately, people were not on the lake when they occurred.

 For weekend explorers, however, someone drops through the thin terminus lake ice almost every weekend.
 Most often they hoist themselves out of the water and self-rescue.
 Other hikers nearby have helped pull someone to thicker ice for the hypothermic 1.5-mile walk back to their vehicle.
 Victims are so shaken by their experience and embarrassed at their folly they report the incident only a few days later, or never.
 Mendenhall Glacier Visitor Center staff learn of incidents second-hand from bystanders or victim acquaintances.